 Even though the concept of using planetary impacts looks daunting, in practice its not difficult to work with and to prove.
 In our regular biodynamic gardening workshops, we have a strong focus on understanding and working with planetary impacts as they are a critical framework for biodynamic methods and why biodynamics can consistently produce the highest quality organic food with the least inputs.

-Our last biodynamic workshop for 2017 will be on November 18-19 in Brisbane.
+Our last biodynamic workshop for 2018 will be on November 10-11 in Brisbane.
 Register here.
-Our recent 2 day workshop in Darwin was a big success with 15 eager gardeners and farmers.

 Authored by Peter Kearney – www.myfoodgarden.com.au